pharo-open-documentation/pharo-wiki/General/Baselines.md

   package: 'BaselineOfMyProject'
 ```

-This class should be in a package separated from other package's projects.
-This package holding the baseline **must** have the same name as the baseline.
-To summarize, `BaselineOfMyProject` class is in `BaselineOfMyProject` package.
+This class should be in a package separated from other packages' projects.
+The package holding the baseline **must** have the same name as the baseline.
+To summarize, `BaselineOfMyProject` class is in the `BaselineOfMyProject` package.

-Then, you will need to create a method that will define the spec of the project for the commit it will be included in.
+Then, create a method that defines the spec of the project for the commit it will be included in.

 ```Smalltalk
 baseline: spec